Influence of the shape of a conducting chamber on the stability of rigid ballooning modes in a mirror trap: LoDestro equation

 which depends on single coordinate $z$ along the trap axis and is expressed in terms of the variable radius of the plasma column boundary $a=a(z)$, the vacuum magnetic field $B_{v}=B_{v}(z)$ and the virtual small displacement $ \xi_{n}=\xi_{n}(z)$ of the plasma column from the axis.
 In its final form, the LoDestro equation reads

-where the derivative $\tder{}{z}$ in the first two lines acts on all factors to the right of it, and the prime ($'$) is a shortcut for $\tder{}{z}$.
+where the derivative $\tder{}{z}$ in the first two lines acts on all factors to the right of it, the prime ($'$) is a shortcut for $\tder{}{z}$, and $\omega $ is the oscillation frequency.
 Other notations are defined as follows

 Equation \eqref{2:03a} relates the radial coordinate $r$ and the magnetic flux $\psi$ through a ring of radius $r$ in the $z$ plane.
 The magnetic field $B=B(\psi,z)$, weakened by the plasma diamagnetism, in the paraxial (long-thin) approximation (i.e., with a small curvature of field lines) is related to the vacuum magnetic field $B_{v}=B_ {v }(z)$ by the transverse equilibrium equation \eqref{2:04}.
 Kinetic theory predicts (see, for example, \cite{Newcomb1981JPP_26_529}) that the transverse and longitudinal plasma pressures can be considered as functions of magnetic field $B$ and magnetic flux $\psi$, i.e.\ $p_{\bot}=p_{\bot}(B ,\psi)$, $p_{\|}=p_{\|}(B,\psi)$.
 In Eq.~\eqref{2:01}, one must assume that the magnetic field $B$ is already expressed in terms of $\psi$ and $z$, and therefore $p_{\bot}=p_{\bot}(\psi,z)$, $p_{\|}=p_{\|}(\psi,z)$.
 The angle brackets in Eq.~\eqref{2:01} denote the mean value of an arbitrary function of $\psi$ and $z$ over the plasma cross section.
-In particular, the average value $\mean{\rho}$ of the density $\rho=\rho(\psi,z)$ is calculated using a formula similar to \eqref{2:06}, and $\omega $ is the oscillation frequency.
+In particular, the average value $\mean{\rho}$ of the density $\rho=\rho(\psi,z)$ is calculated using a formula similar to \eqref{2:06}.

-Parameter $\Lambda $ is, generally speaking, a complex function of $z$ coordinate.
+Parameter $\Lambda $ is, generally speaking, a function of the $z$ coordinate.
 It implicitly depends on the plasma parameters and the magnetic field through the dependence of the plasma column radius $a=a(z)$ on them.
 In the special case of a proportional chamber, when $r_{w}(z)/a(z)=\const$, the function $\Lambda(z)$ becomes a constant, which simplifies the equation somewhat.
 Namely, for the sake of such simplification, in our previous studies we assumed that $\Lambda =\const$.
 Now we will abandon this simplification and consider a completely realistic case of a conducting chamber in the form of a straight cylinder, that is, we will assume that $r_{w}=\const$.
 Comparison of the sizes of the stability zones for the proportional and straight conducting chambers, which in a sense are antipodes, will allow us to estimate how strong the influence of the shape of the conducting chamber on the stability of ballooning oscillations is.

 Traditionally, two types of boundary conditions are considered.
 In the presence of conducting end plates straightly in the magnetic mirrors at $z\pm1$, the boundary condition